 Analyzing Talanoa Hufanga’s NFL Draft Profile

 USC safety Talanoa Hufanga is one of the toughest tackling defensive players available in the 2021 NFL Draft.
-He chooses violence on almost every play.
+In fact, he chooses violence on almost every play.
 He hits hard, and he showcases exceptional tackling form at the line of scrimmage.
 Hufanga does his best work against the run, playing in the box.
 That’s where he can use impressive short-area explosiveness to seek out and destroy the ball carrier.

 That same explosiveness makes him an intriguing pass rusher as well.
 There are multiple examples on tape of him exhibiting impressive pass rush techniques.
 He has the explosion and physicality to get through the offensive line and attack the quarterback.
 As a result, he has 7.5 career sacks as a safety at USC.
 The violence he brings in tackling has also resulted in four forced fumbles.